lib-static/lib-static.github.io/pages/about.md

 We recognize that there will be learning curves and frustrations in the development and use of any system, regardless of its underlying methodology.
 Lib-Static acknowledges that all digital projects require investment in learning and seeks to maximize the local impact and value of learning during the process, while establishing technical solutions and social workflows that more closely match the structure of library work cycles and needs.

 Things will still break.
-You may still have the urge to pull out your eyebrows while learning the Lib-Static approach.
+You may still have the urge to pound your head on the monitor while learning the Lib-Static approach.

-***But for us, the Lib-Static community, there's something powerful to this approach, and we wanted to share with any of you that might be interested***
+**_But for us, the Lib-Static community, there's something powerful to this approach, and we wanted to share with any of you that might be interested_**